SamuelCCH/Quantum-Eigenvalue-Simulation/README.md

 This project implements a numerical approach for approximating eigenfunctions and eigenvalues of quantum mechanical systems governed by the time-independent Schrödinger equation.
 By combining the Runge–Kutta method for solving differential equations with a root-finding algorithm, the code determines energy levels for a range of standard potentials drawn from theoretical and research literature.

-The work was completed as part of the PHAS0029 Computational Physics module.